devjoda/launchandfixcod/README.md

 ```

 Note: It does not matter where your Call of Duty: Modern Warfare game files are located, since the script launches the game through the Battle.net Launcher executable.

-## Support

-If you liked this script and you feel like it, you can buy me [a cup of coffee](https://buymeacoff.ee/atyourservicesire) ♥